-We spoke to the University of Leeds Women’s Rugby Union team.
+We spoke to Rosie (1st Team Captain) and Abby (Club Captain) from the University of Leeds Women’s Rugby Union team.

 This year, Women’s Rugby Union will battle for the trophy at Headingley Stadium.